jamesball-personal/cockpit/README.md

 # data-warehouse
-An experimental project to create an application with a React client and Spring Boot server.
+An experimental project to create an application for managing cascading goals with a React client and Spring Boot server.

 The client is a React application deployed by Node.js and written in TypeScript.